Uploading Data to EarthScope - CLI Tutorial#

 --category may also be configured using SDK Settings to avoid specifying it for every command

-In the following example, we upload two local miniSEED files:
+In the following example, we upload two local miniSEED files to a prefix:

 Uploading 2 files... ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 0/2 • 21.0 MB • 3.0 MB/s • 0:00:03